mytechnotalent/STM32F401_EEPROM_Driver/README.md

  * are weak aliases, any function with the same name will override this definition.
  */
 .macro weak name
-  .global \name                                       // make symbol global .weak \name                                         // mark as weak .thumb_set \name, Default_Handler                   // set to Default_Handler
+  .Gbl \name                                       // make symbol Gbl .weak \name                                         // mark as weak .thumb_set \name, Default_Handler                   // set to Default_Handler
   .word \name                                         // vector entry